felixjacques847-hue/ADAI-AI-Agent/README.md

-# ADAI-AI-Agent
+# Africa Deep AI - AI Agent

 We started this project to collaborate on a single project together while making it great.
 Everyone is updating their own pages and notifying the team of the updates.

-We strongly believe that this project will help a lot of people worldwide, we also plan to have monthly feedback according to the users' feedback.
+This project will help a lot of people worldwide.
+We also plan to have monthly feedback according to the users' feedback.

 # Our Future Projects: